Ethics and the Conscience

 The dilemma of double jeopardy demands that we diligently strive to bring our consciences into harmony with the mind of Christ lest a carnal conscience lead us into disobedience.
 We require a redeemed conscience, a conscience of the spirit rather than the flesh.

 The manipulation of conscience can be a destructive force within the Christian community.
 Legalists are often masters of guilt manipulation, while antinomians master the art of quiet denial.
 The conscience is a delicate instrument that must be respected.
 One who seeks to influence the consciences of others carries a heavy responsibility to maintain the integrity of the other person’s own personality as crafted by God.
 When we impose false guilt on others, we paralyze our neighbors, binding them in chains where God has left them free.
 When we urge false innocence, we contribute to their delinquency, exposing them to the judgment of God.

-Excerpted from How Should I Live in This World?
+This excerpt is adapted from How Should I Live in This World? by R.C.
+Sproul.